rnaseq/peakRescue/README.md

 #### Manual installation

-Please install following tools before running setup.sh script and make sure that the path is set in config/peakrescue.ini file
+Please install the following tools before running setup.sh script and make sure that the path is set in config/peakrescue.ini file

 GATK - https://github.com/broadgsa/gatk-protected [ required only if user want to use algorithm option - gatk for coverage calculation ]